ArctosDB/documentation-wiki/_documentation/media.markdown

 1. Get your Media – the binary objects – to a suitable web-accessible location.
-We recommend [TACC](http://www.tacc.utexas.edu/), and they’ve provided various tools[\*](#tacctools) to facilitate loading data.
-You may wish to create a preview of your Media at this time – you’ll need to script that, do it manually, or coordinate with whomever is hosting your binary data.
+We recommend [TACC](http://www.tacc.utexas.edu/), and they’ve provided various tools[\*](#tacc-tools) to facilitate loading data.
+You may wish to create a preview of your Media at this time – you’ll need to script that, do it manually, or coordinate with whomever is hosting your binary data (*e.g.* TACC).
 2. Locate related objects in Arctos.
-The Media Bulkloader cannot handle all realationships, and how relationships are formed is not always intuitive.
+The Media Bulkloader cannot handle all relationships, and how relationships are formed is not always intuitive.
 See the Media Bulkloader for details.
 3. Populate the Media Bulkloader using the URI you’ve created in loading media, upload the CSV file, and follow the directions until you get a "spiffy" message.

 ## Discovery

-Media Relationships link Media to specimens, agents, places, other Media, and more (and in turn link those resources together).
+Media Relationships link Media to [specimens](/documentation/catalog), [agents](/documentation/agent), [places](/documentation/locality), other
+Media, and more (and in turn link those resources together).
 Data objects thereby exchange information through database-key linkages as necessary; no information is replicated or otherwise made redundant (the process of normalization).
-An important factor in discoverability is having well-Curated data, and our model eliminates any possibility of data becoming "stale" (such as updates to specimens not being made also to images of specimens) while simultaneously providing an efficient and powerful Curatorial toolset which requires no redundant tasks, nor any knowledge of existing or future relationships in order to maintain data.
+An important factor in discoverability is having well-curated data, and our model eliminates any possibility of data becoming "stale" (such as updates to specimens not being made also to images of specimens) while simultaneously providing an efficient and powerful curatorial toolset which requires no redundant tasks, nor any knowledge of existing or future relationships in order to maintain data.

 A major benefit of normalization is an inherent flexibility in how the